 Methods: Five models of malaria transmission are compared.
 Parameters are adjusted to correspond to similar biological quantities across models.
 Nine choices of parameter sets/initial conditions are tested for all five models.
 The relationship between malaria incidence in humans and (1) malaria incidence in vectors, (2) man-biting rate, and (3) entomological inoculation rate (EIR) at equilibrium is tested for all models.
 A sensitivity analysis for all models is conducted at all parameter sets.
 Overall sensitivities are ranked for each of the five models.
 A set of simple control interventions is tested on two of the models.

 Wallace, Dorothy I.; Southworth, Ben S.; Shi, Xun; Chipman, Jonathan W.; and Githeko, Andrew K., "A Comparison of Five Malaria Transmission Models: Benchmark Tests and Implications for Disease Control" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1621.